-Table B: Sets of alternatives that have been the focus of appraisal
+Sets of alternatives that have been the focus of appraisal

-Plan topic Option 1 Option 2 Housing conversions Restricted conversion area to preserve larger and family homes No restricted conversion areas Housing density and design Apply London Plan density standards, with exceptions in some circumstances London Plan standards always applied.
-No higher density exceptions Employment sites (1) Requirement to maximise employment densities on sites Less restrictive approach, with no specific steer for higher employment densities Employment sites (2) Allow introduction of non-employment uses (as part of mixed use schemes) at certain designated employment sites, to cross-subsidise and enable new employment development Introduction of non-employment uses within designated employment sites, with no further requirement to cross- subsidise new employment development Town centre uses Set thresholds for percentage of A1 uses in primary and secondary frontages No thresholds or different (higher/lower) thresholds for A1 uses Negative clusters Proactively restrict negative clusters (e.g. hot food takeaways / betting shops) No policy - applications assessed against other town centre use policies Tall buildings Policy for the siting and design of tall buildings, within identified locations, taking account of site specific issues informed by Haringey's Urban Characterisation study Less prescriptive constraints on tall buildings; relying on London Plan and Local Plan Strategic Policies Views and vistas Policy to minimise disturbance of identified local views and vistas Only protect London Plan strategic views.
-Heritage and conservation Proactive approach to designated and non-designated assets, with applicants required to consider adaptive re-use Do not apply policy to non-designated heritage assets Car-free or car- capped developments Limited or no on-site parking where there is good public transport accessibility and a Controlled Parking Zone is in place or planned Parking required, in accordance with the London Plan parking standards Allowable solutions / carbon offsetting Allowable solutions (including local carbon offsetting fund) to better enable developers to meet carbon targets No allowable solutions (CO 2 reductions must be met on site); wait on further Government guidance Community infrastructure Policy to set location requirements for new / extended community facilities No specific location requirements - accept facilities wherever proposed
+Plan topic Option 1 Option 2 Housing conversions Establish a restricted conversion area to preserve larger and family homes Do not establish a restricted conversion area Housing density and design Apply London Plan density standards, but allow flexibility in applying these standards, based on local circumstances, to optimise housing delivery London Plan standards applied with no flexibility for consideration of local or site circumstances Employment sites (1) Requirement to maximise employment densities on sites Less restrictive approach, with no specific steer for higher employment densities

+Plan topic Option 1 Option 2 Employment sites (2) Allow introduction of non-employment uses (as part of mixed use schemes) in certain designated employment locations, to cross-subsidise and enable new employment development to come forward Introduction of non-employment uses within designated employment sites, with no further requirement to cross- subsidise new employment development Town centre uses Set thresholds for percentage of A1 uses in primary and secondary frontages No thresholds or different (higher/lower) thresholds for A1 uses Negative clusters Proactively restrict negative clusters (e.g. hot food takeaways and betting shops) No policy - applications assessed against other town centre use policies Tall buildings Detailed policy for the siting and design of tall buildings, within identified locations, taking account of site specific circumstances and supported by Haringey's Urban Characterisation study Less prescriptive constraints on tall buildings; relying on London Plan and Strategic Policies DPD Views and vistas Policy to minimise disturbance of identified local views and vistas Only protect London Plan strategic views Heritage and conservation Proactive approach to designated and non-designated assets, with applicants required to demonstrate options for adaptive re-use Do not apply policy to non-designated heritage assets Car-free or car- capped developments Limited or no on-site parking where there is good public transport accessibility and a Controlled Parking Zone is in place or planned Parking required, in accordance with the London Plan parking standards Carbon offsetting Carbon offsetting fund to better enable developers to meet carbon targets No carbon offsetting (CO2 reductions must be met on site) Community infrastructure Policy to set location requirements for new / extended community facilities No specific location requirements - accept facilities wherever proposed Open space provision Policy to allow for the reconfiguration of open space on site development proposals, where there would be no net loss of open space provision Do not allow for reconfiguration of open space (maintain existing configuration)

-Part 2 of the DM Policies DPD Interim SA Report is structured slightly differently to the equivalent Part within the two Interim SA Reports described above, in that a chapter is assigned to each of the 12 topics that have been a focus of alternatives appraisal.
+Part 1 of the DM Policies DPD SA Report is structured slightly differently to the equivalent Part within the two Interim SA Reports described above, in that a chapter is assigned to each of the 13 topics that have been a focus of alternatives appraisal.